Application Deadline: December 15

 Six-eight students are admitted each year.
 Selected finalists will be invited to participate in an interview in February.
 The purpose of the interview is to provide an opportunity for candidates and faculty to get to know one another so that each can make informed decisions about the appropriate fit of the program and student.
 Students will then be invited into the program.
 All finalists must be approved by the Human Development and Family Studies Department's Graduate Admission and Finance Committee.
 The selected students will be notified as soon as possible following the interviews and will have one week to respond.
 A letter of acceptance is required as well as a telephone call.
 Alternates also will be selected.

-Your application should include a cover letter that is one page, double spaced, Times New Roman, 12-point font.
+Your application should include a cover letter/statement of purpose that is one page, double spaced, Times New Roman, 12-point font.
 The most important part of the cover letter is to include:

 - Which MFT-specific courses (MFT, Human Sexuality, Abnormal Psychology/Psychopathology) you have taken (include the course name and number).